Mind-Interfaces/Human-Emulation-System/README.md

 # I. Introduction:

-   The Human Emulation System (HES) is an artificial intelligence system designed to mimic human cognition by dividing thinking into logical and creative components.
-Inspired by the structure of the human brain, HES symbolizes analytical thinking through the left hemisphere and creative thinking through the right hemisphere.
+   The Human Emulation System (HES) is a simple artificial intelligence framework designed to mimic human cognition by dividing thinking into logical and creative components.
+Inspired by the structure of the human brain, HES channels analytical thinking through the left hemisphere and creative thinking through the right hemisphere to preserve the unique "world view" of each mode.
 The system offers a unique platform for understanding and exploring multifaceted human intelligence, bridging technology with cognitive science, and has potential applications in education, creative problem-solving, and human-computer interaction.

 # II.
 System Components: